-While in previous years, the majority of the Greater Rio Grande Watershed Alliance's (GRGWA) restoration projects have been focused on the bosque, recent years have seen the expansion of focus into other "watershed health" treatments such as this PJ thin.
-Since 2013, the New Mexico Forest and Watershed Restoration Institute (NMFWRI) has been working with GRGWA and the Claunch-Pinto Soil and Water Conservation District (SWCD) to begin construction of a geodatabase for all of GRGWA's non-native phreatophyte removal and restoration projects, as well as to perform the formal pre- and post-treatment monitoring.
+In previous years, the majority of the Greater Rio Grande Watershed Alliance's (GRGWA) restoration projects have been focused on the bosque.
+Recently, there has been an expansion of focus into other "watershed health" treatments such as PJ thinning.
+Since 2013, the New Mexico Forest and Watershed Restoration Institute (NMFWRI) has been working with GRGWA and the Claunch-Pinto Soil and Water Conservation District (SWCD) to begin construction of a geodatabase for all of GRGWA's non-native phreatophyte removal and restoration projects, as well as to perform the formal pre- and posttreatment monitoring.
 NMFWRI uses a standard set of protocols originally proposed by SWCA for bosque monitoring, including NMED's NMRAM and BEMP-style plots; the Department of Interior's FEAT/FIREMON Integrated sampling protocols are used for upland monitoring.
 NAIP or LIDAR analysis is also used where appropriate and available; these assessment tools were not utilized in analysis of this project.